-The District shall not be responsible for the safety or security of personal electronic equipment that students choose to bring to school.
-Students who bring any personal electronic device(s) to school do so at their own risk to possible theft, damage, misappropriation of data/equipment, or other loss.
+The District shall not be responsible for the safety or security of cell phones or Smart watches that students bring to school.
+Students who bring any personal electronic device(s), including cell

-(Excerpted from WFB Board Policy 443.5 Student Use of Personal Electronic Devices)
+Further information is available in policy 443.5: Student Use of Personal Electronic Devices.